mattbeaudry/playdate-beaudrypong/SCRIPT.md

 # Shitty Ping Pong script

-Welcome to shitty ping pong
+Welcome to Shitty Ping Pong
-You work at shitty Corp
+You work at Shitty Corp

 You are the lead coder of Shitter, the worlds shittiest social network